 Applying Innovation Metrics and Objectives by Department

 Innovation Management isn’t just the fun stuff like coaching teams and setting up investor boards.
 It requires developing an entire innovation ecosystem, and then setting up innovation metrics to measure the output of that ecosystem.
-At some point, we have to measure impact and set the right innovation KPI for the HR department.I get questions on this topic regularly, so I’m going to paraphrase a few of them and break them down for you.
+At some point, we have to measure impact and set the right innovation KPIs for the HR department.I get questions on this topic regularly, so I’m going to paraphrase a few of them and break them down for you.

 If innovation is a priority, it should absolutely be included in company, department, and personal objectives.
 If it’s not in the objectives, we shouldn’t be surprised if nothing happens.

-The growth team was only one person.
+The growth team only had one person.